OlegKonings/CUDA_brute_triangle/README.md

 brute force examines all possible n choose 3 triangles only once

-UPDATE: Optimized both implementations, so new times posted.
+UPDATE: Optimized both implementations, so new times posted.Run using the  --use_fast_math flag, and must have a GPU with compute capability >=3.5.
+Best performance is max_register set to 32.

 This code goes through every possible 3 point combination of a set of points, makes a triangle of those three points, then evalutes how many other points are within that triangle.